AdamAnSubtractM/animation-fade-in-module/README.md

-animationFadeInModule
+animation-fade-in-module
 =========

-The animationFadeInModule can be used to provide smooth transitions of elements on the page as the user scrolls.
+The animation-fade-in-module can be used to provide smooth transitions of elements on the page as the user scrolls.
 This allows elements to subtlely fade-in and ultimate provides a better user experience.
-This uses the filter opacity CSS 3 element, so likely won't work in IE. This is okay because it doesn't impact the way the user can consumer the information.
+This uses the filter opacity CSS 3 element.
 ## There are a few things to know before using this in your project:

 1. For starters, I built this with my boilerplate but you *DON'T* need my boilerplate to make the module work in your project